Medically reviewed by Drugs.com. Last updated on Nov 1, 2021.

-The mechanism of action of mesalamine is not fully understood, but appears to have a topical anti-inflammatory effect on the colonic epithelial cells.
-Mucosal production of arachidonic acid metabolites, both through the cyclooxygenase and lipoxygenase pathways, is increased in patients with chronic inflammatory bowel disease, and it is possible that mesalamine diminishes inflammation by blocking cyclooxygenase and inhibiting prostaglandin production in the colon.
+The mechanism of action of mesalamine is not fully understood, but it appears to have a topical anti-inflammatory effect on the colonic epithelial cells.
+Mucosal production of arachidonic acid metabolites, both through the cyclooxygenase and lipoxygenase pathways, is increased in patients with ulcerative colitis, and it is possible that mesalamine diminishes inflammation by blocking cyclooxygenase and inhibiting prostaglandin production in the colon.

-The total absorption of mesalamine from Lialda 2.4 g or 4.8 g given once daily for 14 days to healthy volunteers was found to be approximately 21-22% of the administered dose.
+The total absorption of mesalamine from Lialda 2.4 g or 4.8 g given once daily for 14 days to healthy subjects was found to be approximately 21% to 22% of the administered dose.

-In a single dose study, Lialda 1.2 g, 2.4 g and 4.8 g were administered in the fasted state to healthy subjects.
+In a single-dose study, Lialda 1.2 g, 2.4 g, and 4.8 g were administered in the fasted state to healthy subjects.
 Plasma concentrations of mesalamine were detectable after 2 hours and reached a maximum by 9-12 hours on average for the doses studied.
-The pharmacokinetic parameters are highly variable among subjects (Table 3).
+The pharmacokinetic parameters are highly variable among subjects (Table 4).
 Mesalamine systemic exposure in terms of area under the plasma concentration-time curve (AUC) was slightly more than dose proportional between 1.2 g and 4.8 g Lialda.
-Maximum plasma concentrations (Cmax) of mesalamine increased approximately dose proportionately between 1.2 g and 2.4 g and sub-proportionately between 2.4 g and 4.8 g Lialda, with the dose normalized value at 4.8 g representing, on average, 74% of that at 2.4 g based on geometric means.
+Maximum plasma concentrations (Cmax) of mesalamine increased approximately dose proportionately between 1.2 g and 2.4 g and sub-proportionately between 2.4 g and 4.8 g of Lialda, with the dose normalized value at 4.8 g representing, on average, 74% of that at 2.4 g based on geometric means.

 |Cmax (ng/mL)||857 (638)||1595 (1484)||2154 (1140)|

-Administration of a single dose of Lialda 4.8 g with a high fat meal resulted in further delay in absorption, and plasma concentrations of mesalamine were detectable 4 hours following dosing.
-However, a high fat meal increased systemic exposure of mesalamine (mean Cmax: ↑ 91%; mean AUC: ↑ 16%) compared to results in the fasted state.
-Lialda was administered with food in the controlled clinical trials that supported its approval.
+Administration of a single dose of Lialda 4.8 g with a high-fat meal resulted in further delay in absorption, and plasma concentrations of mesalamine were detectable 4 hours following dosing.
+However, a high-fat meal increased systemic exposure of mesalamine (mean Cmax: increased 91%; mean AUC: increased 16%) compared to results in the fasted state.
+Lialda was administered with food in the controlled clinical trials [see Dosage and Administration (2)].

-In a single and multiple dose pharmacokinetic study of Lialda, 2.4 g or 4.8 g was administered once daily with standard meals to 28 healthy volunteers per dose group.
+In a single- and multiple-dose pharmacokinetic study of Lialda, 2.4 g or 4.8 g was administered once daily with standard meals to 28 healthy subjects per dose group.
 Plasma concentrations of mesalamine were detectable after 4 hours and were maximal by 8 hours after the single dose.
 Steady state was achieved generally by 2 days after dosing.
 Mean AUC at steady state was only modestly greater (1.1- to 1.4-fold) than predictable from single dose pharmacokinetics.

-In a single dose pharmacokinetic study of Lialda, 4.8 g was administered in the fasted state to 71 healthy male and female volunteers (28 young (18-35yrs); 28 elderly (65-75yrs); 15 elderly (>75yrs)).
-Increased age resulted in increased systemic exposure (approximately 2-fold in Cmax), to mesalamine and its metabolite N-acetyl-5-aminosalicylic acid.
+In a single-dose pharmacokinetic study of Lialda, 4.8 g was administered in the fasted state to 71 healthy male and female subjects (28 young (18-35 years); 28 elderly (65-75 years); 15 elderly (>75 years)).
+Increased age resulted in increased systemic exposure (approximately 2-fold in Cmax) to mesalamine and its metabolite N-acetyl-5-aminosalicylic acid.
 Increased age resulted in a slower apparent elimination of mesalamine, though there was high between-subject variability.
-Systemic exposures in individual subjects were inversely correlated with renal function as assessed by estimated creatinine clearance.

 |Cmax (ng/mL)||2243 (1410)||4999 (4381)||4832 (4383)|